Converting from Commercial to Recreational Use

 You need a way to stop the trailer, so add a Direclink brake controller with an appropriate HD module.
 This connects to the diagnostic port on the truck and gives the best braking we have found for an HDT.
 Other brake controllers work – but not as well; and in some cases not at all.

 We often get the question on if you have to use a Jackalope for light conversion.
-The answer is no – while we prefer the quality and robustness of the Jackalope, there are alternative solutions.
+The answer is no. While we prefer the quality and robustness of the Jackalope, there are alternative solutions.
 If you use one of the “cheaper” light converters available at automotive stores remember you are getting what you pay for.
 We have not had good luck with these converters.
 Over the years we have had many, MANY of them fail.
-If you are looking for an alternative the only one to consider is the converter sold by Roadmaster.
+If you are looking for an alternative our advice is the converter sold by Roadmaster.
 It seems to be better built than the cheaper imported ones.

 We generally put on at least one backup camera at the hitch and a 7″ or 9” monitor at the dash – typically that monitor is a quad-view system.
 The monitor is surface mounted on the face of the dash, or in the case of the 7″ monitor, it is mounted into the dash.
 A DVR system that records 6, 9 or 17 channels is an option that can replace the simple display.
 Also, evaluate providing a video hookup at the rear of the bed to support up to three trailer cameras.